 Purple Flag City

-Leeds has received official recognition for providing a great evening out for the second consecutive year.
+Leeds has received official recognition for providing a great evening out for the third consecutive year.

 The city has retained its Purple Flag status for excellence in managing its evening and night time economy.